bsmith89/longev-mgen/doc/submission.md

 _Muribaculaceae_,
 including for two species, OTU-1 and OTU-4, previously shown to respond positively to ACA.
+All 9 novel MAGs are estimated to be more than 84% complete and all had less than 2% estimated contamination based on the recovery of ubiquitous, single-copy genes ([@Tbl:mags]).
+The median N50
+statistic was approximately 61 kbp, suggesting that assembly was suitable for inferring the genomic context of functional genes.
 For OTU-1, two closely related genomic variants were recovered, here designated B1A and B1B, possessing 0.56 and 0.31 Mbp of unshared sequence, respectively ([@Tbl:b1-vars]).
 We designate the MAG constructed for OTU-4 as B2.
 MAGs obtained from non-responding species are designated B3 through B8.
-All 9 novel MAGs are estimated to be more than 84% complete and all had less than 2% estimated contamination based on the recovery of ubiquitous, single-copy genes ([@Tbl:mags]).
-The median N50
-statistic was approximately 61 kbp, suggesting that assembly was suitable for inferring the genomic context of functional genes.
-Estimated genome sizes, GC%, and number of predicted genes are all similar to reference isolates from the family _Muribaculaceae_.
+Estimated genome sizes, %GC, and number of predicted genes are all similar to reference genomes from cultivated members of the family _Muribaculaceae_.
 <!--
 TODO: Consider moving sentences referencing Table 2 down below Table 1.